 Recently we have seen an alarming trend of companies funding their projects via an Initial Coin Offering or ICO.
 The chart from Google Trends below shows the sudden explosion in searches for the term “ICO”.
-By including of “ICO Token” we have can separate searches for icons from those looking for initial coin offerings.
+By including results for “ICO Token” we can separate searches for icons from those looking for initial coin offerings.

 This trend started with standalone blockchain projects – like Waves and Rise – with most or all of their coins pre-mined and offered for sale.
 Then we saw projects releasing tokens via smart-contracts on the Ethereum chain.
 Next came the projects created solely to offer a way for a company to manage an ICO.
 Some, like Ardor, even launched their ICO platforms with an ICO.
 At present we have over 600 tokens across a dozen chains, and while they aren’t all the result of an ICO, the majority are.

 The Problems With ICOs